All Episodes

 As a matter of fact, it's been one of the steepest economic declines in history.

-Number two, if if you really listen closely to what she's saying, we're gonna continue those policies.
+Number one, number two, if you really listen closely to what she's saying, we're going to continue those policies.

-You know, unless we put people back into jobs, unless we get these businesses back in the United States, you know, we're never gonna balance the budget.
+Unless we put people back into jobs, unless we get these businesses back in the United States, we're never going to balance the budget.

 I'm like, really?

-You're talking about the guy who just raised what have you heard them to trash uh Obama for raising the debt by nine trillion dollars?
+You're talking about the guy who just raised when have you heard them trash Obama for raising the debt by $9 trillion?

-Do you think that this message of the differences economically on foreign policy, on health care, on energy, on refugees, on immigration, do you think that's gonna break through in the end and elect Trump because there's there's so much bias in the media.
+Do you think, with all the distractions that the media are putting into play here, do you think that this message of the differences economically on foreign policy, on health care, on energy, on refugees, on immigration, do you think that's going to break through in the end and elect Trump because there's so much bias in the media?

-He has to stay up, you know, he has to not talk about Muslims and not talking about Paul Ryan and so on.
+He has to not talk about Muslims and not talk about Paul Ryan and so on.

-If he talks only about the economy and fighting terrorism between now and November seventh, he will win this election a landslide because every single no nobody wants to elect Hillary Clinton.
+If he talks only about the economy and fighting terrorism between now and November 7th, he will win this election in a landslide because every single Hillary Clinton.

 I mean, nobody wants to vote for her, really.